HP Inc. UK LTD funded PhD Scholarship Bursary at the Bristol Robotics Laboratory (BRL) in

 This project will focus on:

-- Investigating the simultaneous recovery of multispectral signals and 3D structure at the microscopic scale.
+(2) Investigating the simultaneous recovery of multispectral signals and 3D structure at the microscopic scale.

-3D depth recovery approaches such as structured light and stereo reconstruction will be considered, along with alternative methods based on phase shift interferometry and/or focus variation.
+3D depth recovery approaches such as structured light, photometric stereo and binocular stereo reconstruction will be considered, along with alternative methods based on phase shift interferometry and/or focus variation.
 Likewise, approaches looking at the narrow band spectral shifting data, captured using a hyperspectral imaging device (or a custom based multispectral image capture system) will also be investigated.
 In addition, this project will also investigate approaches looking at using localised properties (surface reflectance, surface texture and 3D properties) of a surface at microscale in order to build a more generalised meta-surface structure characterisation, say using a Simultaneous Localisation and Mapping (SLAM) approach.

 The aim will be to establish signatures which can be captured using low-cost technology, are unique at the item level, can be readily compared and which have strong statistical significance.
-Typically this may be achieved through:

 Applicants must have a good honours degree (2.1 or equivalent) in subjects such as electronic engineering, computer science, computer vision, physics, sensor science.
-A recognised English language qualification is required.

 How to apply